Vienna Declaration and Programme of Action: Indigenous peoples

 In Part II, para 29, the VDPA recommends that the Commission on Human Rights consider the renewal and updating of the mandate of the Working Group on Indigenous Populations upon complement of the drafting of the Declaration on the Rights of Indigenous Peoples.
 Further at para 32, it recommends that the General Assembly proclaim an international decade of the world's indigenous people, to begin from January 1994, including action oriented programmes, to be decided upon in partnership with indigenous people.
 An appropriate voluntary trust fund should be set up for this purpose.
 In the framework of such a decade, the establishment of a permanent forum for indigenous peoples in the United Nations system should be considered.

 Rights of migrant workers

 In Part II, para 34, the VDPA invites States to consider the possibility of signing and ratifying on the earliest possible time, the United Nations Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.
 Migrant workers were used almost as slaves and forced into terrible working conditions and labor hours.
-They were used as the brunt end of the workforce and in the case of women it only got worse. until the Beijing conferences where companies started to notice the changes in society women migrants had it even worse off then that of male migrants.
+They were used as the brunt end of the workforce and in the case of women it only got worse. until the Beijing conferences where companies started to notice the changes in society, and that women migrants suffered more than male migrants.